-

 What motivates me: variety, structure, clear direction, and collaboration that feels balanced.

-If I had to sum it up — I’m motivated by clarity and collective success.
-I like when everyone knows where we’re going, how we’ll get there, and what role they play in making it happen.
+If I had to sum it up — I'm motivated by clarity and collective success.
+I like when everyone knows where we're going, how we'll get there, and what role they play in making it happen.
+When that's murky, I'd rather roll up my sleeves and create the clarity than wait for it to show up.

 That said, I never expect anyone to respond outside their normal working hours.
 I fully trust teammates to manage their notifications and boundaries in the way that works best for them.

-One of the best parts of remote work is flexibility — we all get to show up when we’re most effective.
-Feel free to drop time on my calendar when it works for you, and I’ll do my best to adjust to make it happen.
+One of the best parts of remote work is flexibility — we all get to show up when we're most effective.
+Feel free to drop time on my calendar when it works for you, and I'll do my best to make it happen.

-• Item deI genuinely love feedback — it’s one of the fastest ways to learn and improve.
+I genuinely love feedback — it’s one of the fastest ways to learn and improve.
 I prefer to get it as soon as possible and, when it makes sense, asynchronously (in writing, comments, or messages).
 That gives me time to process it thoughtfully before we talk it through.

 My Leadership Manifesto